Blotch3D/Blotch3D/README.md

 Matrix

-An array of 16 numbers that describes the position and orientation of a sprite.
-Specifically, a matrix describes a difference, or transform, in the orientation (coordinate system) of one model from another.
+An array of numbers that can describe a difference, or transform, in one coordinate system from another.
+Each sprite has a matrix that defines its location, rotation, scale, shear etc. within the coordinate system of its parent sprite, or within an untransformed coordinate system if there is no parent.
 See [Dynamically changing a sprite's orientation and position](#dynamically-changing-a-sprites-orientation-and-position).

 Frame

-In this document, \'Frame\' means a complete still scene.
+In this document, \'frame\' means a complete still scene.
 It is analogous to a movie frame.
 A moving 3D scene is created by drawing successive frames---typically at about 15 to 60 times per second.

 Depth buffer

-3D systems must keep track of the depth of the polygon surface (if any) at each 2D pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
-The depth buffer is an array with one element per 2D screen pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the nearest polygon surface at that pixel.
-See 'near clip' and 'far clip'.
+3D systems must keep track of the depth of the polygon surface (if any) at each 2D window pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
+The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the nearest polygon surface at that pixel.
+See BlGraphicsDeviceManager.NearClip and BlGraphicsDeviceManager.FarClip.

-Near clipping plane (near clip)
+Near clipping plane (NearClip)

 The distance from the camera at which a depth buffer element is equal to zero.
 Nearer surfaces are not drawn.

-Far clipping plane (far clip)
+Far clipping plane (FarClip)

 The distance from the camera at which a depth buffer element is equal to the maximum possible floating-point value.
 Farther surfaces are not